-Super flavorful and packed with fiber and protein, these 10-Minute Spiced Black Beans are the perfect addition to any salad, burrito bowl, or Stuffed Sweet Potato!
+Super flavorful and packed with fiber and protein, these 10-Minute Spiced Black Beans are the perfect addition to any salad, burrito bowl, or in my 30-Minute Sheet Pan Black Bean Sweet Potato Tacos!
 We simply combine the black beans with the spices in a pan and cook together until fragrant!

 I’m on a mission to rebrand beans.